seetaresearch/dragon/docs/api/python/torch/onnx.rst

   Functions
   ---------
   `export(...) <onnx/export.html>`_
-  : Export a model into ONNX format.
+  : Export the recorded graph to an onnx model.

 .. toctree::
   :hidden: